claytran/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheFailover2Plugin.md

 # Failover Plugin v2
 The AWS Advanced JDBC Driver uses the Failover Plugin v2 to provide minimal downtime in the event of a DB instance failure.
-The plugin is a next version (v2) of [Failover Plugin](./UsingTheFailoverPlugin.md) and most of the explanations and suggestions for Failover Plugin are applicable to Failover Plugin v2 (unless opposite is explicitly stated).
+The plugin is the next version (v2) of the [Failover Plugin](./UsingTheFailoverPlugin.md) and unless explicitly stated otherwise, most of the information and suggestions for the Failover Plugin are applicable to the Failover Plugin v2.

-## Differences between Failover Plugin and Failover Plugin v2
+## Differences between the Failover Plugin and the Failover Plugin v2

-Failover Plugin performs a failover process for each DB connection, and it's triggered independently and unrelated to failover processes in other connections.
-While such independence between failover processes bring some benefits, it also leads to additional resources like extra threads.
-If dozens of DB connections are being failed over at the same time, it may cause significant load on a client environment.
+The Failover Plugin performs a failover process for each DB connection.
+Each failover process is triggered independently and is unrelated to failover processes in other connections.
+While such independence between failover processes has some benefits, it also leads to additional resources like extra threads.
+If dozens of DB connections are failing over at the same time, it may cause significant load on a client environment.

 <div style="text-align:center"><img src="../../images/failover1.jpg" /></div>
 <i>Picture 1.
 Each connection triggers its own failover process to detect a new writer.</i>
 <br><br>

-If connection needs to get a latest topology, it calls `RdsHostListProvider`.
+If a connection needs to get the latest topology, it calls `RdsHostListProvider`.
 It should be noted that `RdsHostListProvider` runs in the same thread as a connection failover process.
-As shown on _Picture 1_ above, different connections start and end their failover processes independently.
+As shown in _Picture 1_ above, different connections start and end their failover processes independently.

-Failover Plugin v2 uses an optimized approach when a process of detecting and confirming of a cluster topology is delegated to central topology monitoring component that runs in a separate thread.
-When topology is confirmed and a new writer is detected, each of waiting connection can resume and reconnect to a required node.
-Such design helps to minimize resources required for failover processing.
-It scales better comparing to Failover Plugin.
+The Failover Plugin v2 uses an optimized approach where the process of detecting and confirming a cluster topology is delegated to a central topology monitoring component that runs in a separate thread.
+When the topology is confirmed and a new writer is detected, each waiting connection can resume and reconnect to a required node.
+This design helps minimize resources required for failover processing and scales better compared to the Failover Plugin.

 <div style="text-align:center"><img src="../../images/failover2.jpg" /></div>
 <i>Picture 2.
-Connections call MonitoringRdsHostListProvider and delegate it a new writer detection.
+Connections call MonitoringRdsHostListProvider, which is responsible for detecting the new writer.
 While waiting for MonitoringRdsHostListProvider, connection threads suspend.</i>
 <br><br>

-If two connections get communication issue with their internal (physical) DB connections, each connection may request a topology monitoring component (`MonitoringRdsHostListProvider` on a _Picture 2_) to provide a new writer.
-Both connections are notified as soon as a latest topology gets available.
-Connection threads can resume and continue with their suspended workflows and to reconnect to a reader or a writer node.
+If two connections encounter communication issues with their internal (physical) DB connections, each connection may send a request to the topology monitoring component (`MonitoringRdsHostListProvider` in _Picture 2_) for updated topology information reflecting the new writer.
+Both connections are notified as soon as the latest topology is available.
+Connection threads can resume, continue with their suspended workflows, and reconnect to a reader or a writer node as needed.

 The topology monitoring component mentioned above (`MonitoringRdsHostListProvider`) updates topology periodically.
 Usually it uses a connection to a writer node to fetch a cluster topology.
 Using a connection to a writer node allows to get topology from the first hand without a risk of getting stale data as in case of fetching it from a reader.
 In some exceptional cases the monitoring component may (temporarily) use a reader connection to fetch a topology however it switch back to a writer node as soon as possible.